-- 1. Within areas allocated for general employment use in Policy ECN 6, permission for uses wider than the ranges specified in Policies ECN 7 or ECN 8 may be granted if the proposal: - a.
-Is ancillary to and will support the main employment-related use of the area; and/or - b.
-Is for part of a larger site or premises and would facilitate the retention of the remainder in the specified employment use range; and/or - c.
-Is on part of a larger development site and would facilitate the development of the remainder for employment uses in the specified range, which would otherwise be undeliverable; and/ or - d.
-Would bring back into use a building which has stood vacant for at least 12 months, and the reoccupation of which by an employment use is demonstrated to be unlikely; and/or - e.
-Would provide the optimal location for essential infrastructure provision; and/or - f.
-Can be demonstrated to deliver significant community and economic benefits that override the need to maintain the site or premises within the specified range of employment uses; and/or - g.
-Would help foster skills development and cannot be provided in an existing educational establishment or as ancillary to an employment use.
+- 1. Within areas allocated for general employment use in Policy ECN 6, permission for uses wider than the ranges specified in Policies ECN 7 or ECN 8 may be granted if the proposal meets one or more of the following: - a.
+It is ancillary to and will support the main employment-related use of the area; - b.
+It is for part of a larger site or premises and would facilitate the retention of the remainder in the specified employment use range; - c.
+It is on part of a larger development site and would facilitate the development of the remainder for employment uses in the specified range, which would otherwise be undeliverable: - d.
+It would bring back into use a building which has stood vacant for at least 12 months, and the reoccupation of which by an employment use is demonstrated to be unlikely; - e.
+It would provide the optimal location for essential infrastructure provision; - f.
+It can be demonstrated to deliver significant community and economic benefits that override the need to maintain the site or premises within the specified range of employment uses; - g.
+It would help foster skills development and cannot be provided in an existing educational establishment or as ancillary to an employment use.